Cathedral Music Staff and Choirs

 Since he has been at Portsmouth the profile of

-the cathedral's music has been raised to new heights through twelve
+the cathedral's music has been raised to new heights through twenty-two

-international tours, recordings and regular work for BBC and ITV.
+international tours, numerous recordings and regular work for BBC Radio and Television.

 He has been pleased to lead vocal training sessions for other choirs

 and has recently worked in this capacity for the Diocese of Berlin

 and with the choir of Pembroke College, Oxford.